The online space is under constant change and the promotional products marketplace continues to transition to new ways of doing business.

 Sustainability continues to be a crucial part of public interest worldwide.
-We have seen plastic bag bans expand nationwide, and we saw the first ban on plastic straws take effect in 2018.
+We have seen plastic bag bans expand nationwide, bans on plastic straws, and many new products made from recycled materials.

 Focusing on sustainability as a brand will give you a competitive advantage.
 Younger buyers are replacing retiring marketing professionals, or filling in newly created positions.
-In a business that’s perceived as “trash producer”, being a conservation-conscious brand will resonate with them.
+In a business that’s perceived as “trash producer”, being a conservation-conscious brand will resonate with a growing audience.

 Sustainability is not just about recycled products and materials.
 It’s also about the proper use and implementation of products to avoid the trash can.
-This presents an invaluable opportunity for distributors to attract these younger buyers by educating them and being The Guide.
+This presents an invaluable opportunity for distributors to attract these conscious buyers by educating them and being their trusted advisor.

 The goal of good marketing is to build your brand value, reach new audiences, and increase repeat business.
 The way to do that is by conveying a sense of value to your audience that goes beyond providing good service and discounts.

 Marketing is not a set it and forget it type of deal, it must be under constant review.
 Understanding trends and how they translate into your own business is critical to success.